php-dev-br/laravel-doc-pt-br/filesystem.md

 <a name="storing-files"></a>
 ## Storing Files

 The `put` method may be used to store raw file contents on a disk.
 You may also pass a PHP `resource` to the `put` method, which will use Flysystem's underlying stream support.
-Remember, all file paths should be specified relative to the "root" location configured for the disk:
+Using streams is greatly recommended when dealing with large files:

     use Illuminate\Support\Facades\Storage;